felipesses/felipesses/README.md

 ## Hi, my name is Felipe Magalhães!

-I'm a Mobile developer passionate about technology.
+I'm a Frontend developer passionate about technology.

 I like solving problems a lot and I am always willing to face challenges